ndp/ndp.github.io/_posts/2012-01-16-getting-paid-by-locs.md

 - commits can be aggregated by person, month, or simply by commit

 Usage is pretty simple.
-Just download it&nbsp;and point it at a local directory with a .git folder.
+Just download it and point it at a local directory with a .git folder.
 Here's gitlc source itself and ask for a summary by person: